-One award of up to \$5,000/year (Canadian funds) is available to provide personal or research support for the successful applicant.
-The award is renewable for up to two additional years for PhD students, once for students pursuing a Masters degree, assuming annual approval of a satisfactory progress report and the need for continuing financial support.
+One award of up to \$5,000 CDN/year is available to provide personal or research support for the successful applicant.
+The award is renewable for up to two additional years for PhD students, once for students pursuing a Master's degree, assuming annual approval of a satisfactory progress report and the need for continuing financial support.